meltingscales/NYU-CS-GY-6xxx-mobile-security-final-project/README.md

 ## Goals

-Determine via random sampling, what percentage of APKs on the Google Play store have exposed secrets in them.
+Determine what percentage of APKs on the Google Play store have exposed secrets in them.

 Additionally, SAST scans can be performed and API URLs can be discovered.

+We can target small organizations' applications as their security may be worse than larger ones.

 ## Overview